 Multiple projects, including the PHMRC and the Improving Methods to Measure Comparable Mortality by Cause project, have collected community verbal autopsies in Mexico, the Philippines, Tanzania, India, Bangladesh, and Papua New Guinea.
 The research team is applying the new machine learning analysis methods to these datasets to produce population-level cause of death estimates for these sites.

 - Co-hosted the Global Congress on Verbal Autopsy: State of the Science

 The Global Congress on Verbal Autopsy: State of the Science brought together eminent researchers and practitioners from around the globe.
 It was co-hosted by IHME, the University of Queensland, and the journal Population Health Metrics.
 The conference convened key researchers and those who work with VA data to discuss important aspects of instrument design, analysis methods, and the use of VA in national health information systems.

 A great deal of research has been conducted in the past several decades about VA, but some traditional methods of implementation and analysis can be costly, time consuming, and potentially of varying quality.
 Verbal autopsies are now analyzed using a much wider array of cutting edge techniques, some of which could be less expensive or yield higher quality results than those used traditionally.
 Conference participants discussed and debated these different approaches with the goal of producing the best possible information for health systems in regions where verbal autopsies are being used.

-The Verbal Autopsy research team’s gold standard VA data set, instruments, analysis tools, and protocols for implementing it will be placed in the public domain, enabling policymakers and researchers to help address persistent inequities in health outcomes in both the developed and the developing world.
+The Verbal Autopsy research team’s gold standard VA data set, instruments, analysis tools, and protocols for implementing it are available to the public online, enabling policymakers and researchers to help address persistent inequities in health outcomes in both the developed and the developing world.